Skip to content

 Agent Checklist

-This checklist is the repeatable operating path for AI agents contributing to the canonical eMuleBB workspace.
-It does not replace Workspace Policy; when this checklist and policy appear to conflict, policy wins.
+This checklist is the single start-here on-ramp and repeatable operating path for any agent contributing to the canonical eMuleBB workspace, independent of which tool or assistant is used.
+Read it first, identify your change family in Startup, then jump to the matching section below and to the authoritative section of Workspace Policy for that area.
+It does not replace the policy; when this checklist and policy appear to conflict, policy wins.

 Startup